Specifying server-side encryption with customer-provided keys (SSE-C) - Amazon Simple Storage Service

 The following example uses TransferManager to create objects and shows how to provide SSE-C related information.
 The example does the following:

 • Creates an object using the TransferManager.upload() method.
-In the PutObjectRequest instance, you provide encryption key information to request.
+In the PutObjectRequest instance, you provide encryption key information in the request.
 Amazon S3 encrypts the object using the customer-provided key.

 • Makes a copy of the object by calling the TransferManager.copy() method.
 The example directs Amazon S3 to encrypt the object copy using a new SSECustomerKey.
 Because the source object is encrypted using SSE-C, the CopyObjectRequest also provides the encryption key of the source object so that Amazon S3 can decrypt the object before copying it.